Webs of Type P: The a-Web Category

-is also in \(S_{\{e,f\}}(m)\). \end{lemma} \begin{proof} We may assume that \(y\) is itself a composition of \(u\) many morphisms in \(Y_{\{e,f\}}(m)\).
+\begin{proof} We may assume that \(y\) is itself a composition of \(u\) many morphisms in \(Y_{\{e,f\}}(m)\).
 Our argument will go by nested induction on \(k\) and \(u\).
 First, note that if \(k=0\), the claim holds trivially, so we now fix \(k>0\) and assume that the claim holds for all \(y\) and \(k'<k\).

 Assume \(u=0\).
 If \(i=j\), then \(M\) is some multiple of the identity morphism by \cref{DiagSwitchRel}.
 If \(i>j\), then \(M=e_{j,i}^{(k)}\), and if \(i<j\), then \(M=f_{i,j}^{(k)}\).
 This proves the claim when \(u=0\).
 We now assume \(u>0\) and that the claim holds for all \(u'<u\).